Banitongwa7/weatherApp/README.md

 # weatherApp
-The weather App using API with Django
+The weather App using API openWeather with Django